-At Rogero Law, based upon long experience, we are familiar with the ins and outs of many types of entertainment issues.
+At Rogero Law, based upon long experience, we counsel clients on a range of business issues, such as selection and maintenance of a legal entity, the formation of contracts, evaluation of risks and claims, and many other matters.
 Our attorneys work diligently to fully comprehend your needs and implement strategies to advocate the results you are searching for.

 If you are searching for lawyers that will do everything in their power to defend your rights and properly represent you and/or your business, Rogero Law is the firm for you.